-Alan Forrest Smith – About – Non-Conformist Salon Business Expert
+Alan Forrest Smith – The Salon Punk – Non-Conformist, Salon Business Expert and Human Being

 Maybe that was the start of the hairdresser within me.

 Then came 1977.
 I saw the Sex Pistols on TV.
 They were on a show named, ‘so it goes’.
 No one would cut anyone’s hair like Jonny Rotten so I decided I would cut all my pals hair as it looks easy.

 Once I cut my pal George’s hair into a mohawk and coloured it blue.
 His mother was so mad I had to climb out of his bedroom window and jump from a drop of around 10 ft. or so.
 I survived but now I was getting a bug for the hairdressing industry.

 I walked out of school and became a gardener.
 I did that for 4-years until I got fired.
 After that, my mother decided that I should use my haircutting skills and get paid for them.

 I hated college but did it all the same.
 I finished with distinctions so that was a feat for someone that hated and left school at fifteen.